CloudSecurityAlliance/gsd-tools/DEVELOP.md

 There is also a "vew only" mode that exists to test the html content.
 You can run that with `npm run views-only`.
 You do not need to set any of the environment variables to use this mode.

+# Docker

+If you want to use the docker-compose deployment you will need a certificate for nginx to run.
+This command will create a self signed certificate and put things in the right place.
+Be sure to change the domain to something else.

+openssl req -x509 -nodes -days 3650 -subj "/C=CA/ST=QC/O=Company, Inc./CN=example.org" -addext "subjectAltName=DNS:example.org" -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt